 Successes of the Campaign

-Florian Hansen also shared that the Adjust KCL! campaign played a pivotal role in introducing financial aid for postgraduate research students who are vulnerable.
+Florian Hansen also shared that the Adjust KCL! campaign arguably played a pivotal role in introducing financial aid for vulnerable postgraduate research students.
 This financial aid can be used to make necessary adjustments for health concerns or therapy, providing invaluable support to those who need it.

 Aims of the Adjust KCL!
 Campaign